 Command prompt Example

-In this example, we are going to write a MySQL select statement in command prompt to pick up a few columns from the country table.
+In this example, we will write a MySQL select statement in the command prompt to pick up a few columns from the country table.

 SELECT Code, Name, Continent, Region, SurfaceArea, Population, Capital FROM country;

 - It returns all the records present in the table.
-If you want to restrict the Rows, then please use WHERE Clause.
+If you want to restrict the Rows, then please use the WHERE Clause.

 - Please avoid using SELECT * for selecting all the column’s names.

 - Use Joins to work from Multiple Tables.